Skip to contents

 #> zip amount nclaims exposure frequency average_severity risk_premium

-The output provides standard portfolio metrics such as:
+The output provides commonly used portfolio metrics such as:

 • frequency = claims / exposure